Memphis man charged in fatal shooting of former Southaven football player - NewsBreak

 Family mourns after football player fatally shot in Mississippi

-A DeSoto County family is mourning the loss of a professional football player who was shot and killed in Walls, Mississippi over the weekend.
+DESOTO COUNTY, Miss. — A DeSoto County family is mourning the loss of a professional football player who was shot and killed in Walls, Mississippi over the weekend.
+On the gridiron is where Christian Saulsberry shined.
+It’s where his mother, Melissa Smith, saw a twinkle in his eyes at a young age.
+“I said Christian, if […]

 Burglars hit officer with car door during escape: MPD